 6. Drain them on a kitchen tissue.

-7. Lastly transfer the oil to a cup and retain very little in the pan.
+7. Heat 1 tbsp oil in the same pan.
 Add garlic and saute until they smell good.

 14. Next add pepper powder, paneer, spring onions and toss on a high flame for 1 to 2 minutes.

 To make chilli paneer gravy, you will have to use more of soya sauce, chilli sauce as desired.
-Next Add 1 tsp corn flour, pinch of salt, half cup of water to a bowl.
+Next Add 2 tsp corn flour, pinch of salt, 1 cup of water to a bowl.
 Stir well to break any lumps.
 You can also add a tsp tomato ketchup.

 Lastly pour the mixture to the pan.
 Stir well.
 When the mixture comes to a boil and thickens, add paneer.
 Switch off the stove.
 Adjust more or less water, corn flour and salt as needed to get make more gravy.

 Garnish chilli paneer with spring onions.
 This one is with half tsp corn starch and half cup water.